Covid-19 coronavirus: Warehouse Group explains NZX mishap, cancels dividend

-The Warehouse Group says it acted in "good faith" when it told the NZX on Tuesday that its Red Shed Warehouse stores would remain open during the 4-week lockdown.
+The Warehouse Group says it acted in "good faith" when it told the NZX on Tuesday that its Red Shed Warehouse stores would remain open during the four-week lockdown.

 In a statement released to the NZX this morning, Nick Grayston, chief executive of the group, said: "With the information we had to hand we understood that our significant grocery, toiletries, cleaning, warmth essentials for winter needs and our national coverage meant that we were expected to trade."